DepressedBunnys/GBF-Timers/README.md

 7. Added semester recap in the reset command
 8. Added the help command in the registry command as a tutorial
 9. Removed rounding and added thousandth seperator and break number in the un-pause logic
+10. Changed weekly average time stat to use the newest week rather than all weeks combined

 ### Bug Fixes
 1. Fixed an issue where the pause command would run but never update the data to the DB.